dmarx/dmarx.github.io/_posts/2017-01-09-binomial-edge-significance--binomial-graph-anomaly-detection.md

 |May 2016|/r/Mr_Trump|The ongoing US presidential election: [in-fighting](http://www.vox.com/2016/5/21/11701482/donald-trump-subreddit-drama-europeans) occurs in the larger community of Reddit's Trump supporters|
 |August 2016|/r/AskThe_Donald|The ongoing US presidential election|

-In all of these cases, it is not clear that this suggests any fault on the part of the filtered version of the procedure: during all four of those periods, the filtered procedure honed in on a subreddit that was the focal point for a significant event in the community.
+In all of these cases, this disagreement does not appear to suggest any fault or weakness on the part of the filtered version of the procedure: in all four of those periods, the filtered procedure honed in on a subreddit that was the focal point for a significant event in the community.
 There isn't necessarily a single source of community tumult that is potentially of interest to us in a community as large, wide, and diverse as Reddit, so small variations in anomaly detection procedure can produce different but equally interesting results.
 I hope to share some of the results of additional modifications to the anomaly detection procedure in the near future (such as expanding the neighborhood beyond k=1 and using different local scan statistics).

 Furthermore, because the filtered graphs are significantly smaller, the anomaly procedure is accomplished in seconds where it previously took several minutes, for first order local scan neighborhoods.
 Here are some performance comparisons between the significance filtered and unfiltered datasets (2007-2016, monthly graphs).
 All experiments performed on a conventional laptop (and for all experiments, tau=2):